How to Apply for Life Insurance With a Risky Sport in

 *Telephone application – The telephone application is the easiest and quickest way to apply for life insurance.
 All you have to do is sit back and answer a few questions from one of the friendly people in the application department.
 The telephone application only takes about 15 to 20 minutes to complete.

 A medical pre-screen is not just for any medical condition you might have.
 It also helps if you have a dangerous occupation or hazardous hobby also.
-A pre-screen is just an optional 5-minute form to complete if you have anything on your medical history or lifestyle that can harm your rates.
+A pre-screen is just an optional 5-minute form to complete if you have anything in your medical history or lifestyle that can harm your rates.

 A medical pre-screen provides your agent with valuable information to help him choose the right company for you to apply with.
 He can also reasonably predict what will happen after submitting your application.
 Knowing more about what carrier to use will help you get the best rates.

 Combining table rating increases and flat extras is possible simultaneously.
 A typical example of this would be an individual with medical issues and a dangerous job or sport.

 If you believe you may be involved in a risky sport, contact us to help you.
 This is our business, and we have successfully done this for over 30 years.
 We utilize the most competitive companies in the nation and know what company to use for the best results.
 Please read some of our other blog posts and don’t forget to use our instant quoting system to see all your options.

 All the best,

 If you believe that you may be participating in a risky sport and are considering applying for life insurance, contact us today and let us help you with no cost or obligation.
-We are brokers and work for our clients, not for insurance companies.
 Our job is to help you get approved with the lowest rates possible.
 You can also set up a specific time to get all your questions answered.